RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

+## Links

+The pointers between nodes in a Fibonacci heap are very similar that of the binomial heap, only that each node in a Fibonacci heap contains a *doubly* linked list of all its children.
+This allows node removal and child list concatenation to both be performed in linear time.

+{% include post-image.html class="center-aligned" alt="Links" src="/images/2014/06/15/links.svg" %}

+Note that the child node whose parent links to it is always the node with the smallest value among its siblings.

 ## 'Marked' nodes

 An important part of the Fibonacci Heap is how it marks nodes in order to achieve its desired time bounds.
 The decrease key operation marks a node when its child is cut from a tree, this allows us to track some history for each node.
 Essentially the marking of nodes allows us to track whether: